andrefaraujo/LIFT/README.md

+This was forked from: https://github.com/cvlab-epfl/LIFT on Nov 3, 2016.
+The rest of the README file below is part of the original README.

 # LIFT: Learned Invariant Feature Points

 This software is a Python implementation of the LIFT feature point presented in [1].